splunk/public-o11y-docs/infrastructure/use-navigators.rst

      - :strong:`What you see in the Dependencies section`

    * - Kubernetes navigators
-     - The services and hosts that are running on the Kubernetes containers.
+     - The services and hosts that are running on the Kubernetes entity.

    * - Host navigators
      - * The services that are running on the hosts.
-       * The Kubernetes containers that the hosts are running on.
+       * The Kubernetes entities that the hosts are running on.

    * - Other navigators
-     - The Kubernetes containers or hosts that the services are running on.
+     - The Kubernetes entities or hosts that the services are running on.

 Best practice
 ============================